 7. Network Roles

-The IMC contributes to LTER Network activities through elected representatives and volunteers who serve on other LTER committees and working groups including the EB, science working groups, synthesis activities, and NCO and EDI related groups.
+The IMC contributes to LTER Network activities through elected representatives and volunteers who serve on other LTER committees and working groups including the EB, science working groups, synthesis activities, and LNO and EDI related groups.
 SiteIMs contribute LTER site data to the currently designated LTER Network data repository and/or to any other data repository that meets National Science Foundation (NSF) requirements.

 The IMC elects from its membership a representative to the EB in accordance with the LTER Bylaws (article V, section 2.4).
 The EB representative serves as liaison between the IMC and the EB, providing insight to the EB on matters related to information management and providing updates to IM-Exec and the IMC on current activities of the EB.
 The term of the EB representative is three years.
 Terms begin following the annual LTER Science Council (SC) meeting in the spring.
 As the SC meeting typically precedes the IMC meeting each year, the new EB rep should either be elected at the IMC meeting during the last year of the current rep's term, or via special electronic vote prior to the spring SC.
 The SC meeting will serve as the final EB activity for the outgoing EB representative.
 An individual may serve as EB representative multiple times but not for consecutive terms.
 In the event that an EB representative is unable to complete their term, IM-Exec will assign an acting EB representative from within its membership and will either hold a special electronic election or wait until the following annual meeting to elect a new EB representative.
 The EB representative is an ex-officio member of IM-Exec if not currently an elected member of IM-Exec.